Reporting back from Amanoi - on Vietnam’s beautiful hidden coastline

-Devoted Vietnam-lover and Ampersand's senior sales consultant, Mark Wright, recently stayed at Amanoi in Vinh Hy Bay and was one of their first ever guests.
-Despite being brand new, the resort was already operating like a dream; read on for Mark's full report, in which it appears Amanoi gets a glowing 10 out of 10!
+At Ampersand, we are devoted Vietnam-lovers, and soon after the launch of Amanoi in Vinh Hy Bay, we were one of their first ever guests.
+Despite being brand new, the resort was already operating like a dream; read on for our full report, in which it appears Amanoi gets a glowing 10 out of 10!

 Designed by Jean-Michel Gathy, Amanoi is the newest resort in the Aman Resort family, which opened at the beginning of September 2013.
 Their opening coincided beautifully with my planned trip to Cambodia and Vietnam, so it was a must to experience not only a new hotel but a new destination in Vietnam, Vinnh Hy Bay & Nui Chua National Park.